WEC-Sim/WEC-Sim/source/ptosim.rst

 * Step 9: After the high pressure and low pressure accumulators have been identified, and the rotary generator lookup table datasheet has been setup, all the blocks can be connected together.

-Position and velocity from selectors are used as inputs of compressible fluid piston.
+Position and velocity from selectors are used as inputs to the compressible fluid piston.
 This block also needs to know top and bottom volumetric flows which come from the rectifying check valve.
 The piston then outputs PTO force that will be used by WEC-Sim.
 Two other outputs are the piston pressures.
 The rectifying check valve takes both the pressures from the piston and accumulators.
-Both high and low pressure accumulators takes the volumetric flows from the rectifying check valve and hydraulic motor.
+Both high and low pressure accumulators take the volumetric flows from the rectifying check valve and hydraulic motor.
 The hydraulic motor uses the knowledge of the pressures from both accumulator and generator torque from the rotary generator.
 The rotary generator needs angular velocity from the hydraulic motor.
 The figure below shows how to connect all the blocks together.

 .. figure:: _static/HYDPTOSIM.PNG